somesh2001/Ahum_Website/README.md

-# Ahum_Website - Website for spirituality and mindfulness
+# Ahum_Website - Website for Spirituality and Mindfulness
 ## I have developed the AHUM website from scratch using Wordpress.
 ## Website have following Functionalities
 1. User can book a free session.
 On booking the session Zoom link will be send to the respective user via email.<br/>